renzomonteadora/renzomonteadora.github.io/_posts/2024-08-01-01 Multiple Spanning Tree Protocol.md

 	spanning-tree mode mst
 ```
 ### Checking MST Configuration
-After enabling MSTP, all VLANs are automatically assigned to Instance 0 by default, as illustrated in the picture below.
+Once MSTP is enabled, all VLANs are automatically assigned to Instance 0 by default, as shown in the picture below.
 ```console
 show spanning-tree mst configuration
 ```